Casualty Ward Super Rugby Pacific Pre-season 2026

 Western Force

 Nic Dolly - Had knee surgery just before the Force V Lions game on the 28th of June last year.
 Apparently had a “plate removed” in the first week of December and was now back running.
 We suspect this means he had an osteotomy, an operation that is used for arthritis in one compartment of the knee.
 He is documenting his rehab on his Instagram HERE.
 Source.
+Considered a short-term injury as of rd 1.
+Source.

 NEW ZEALAND